Privacy notice - Efforts to prevent fraud on our network and through our services

 - Within Proximus: your data is only processed by Proximus collaborators in charge of combating fraud.

-- External processors: To support Proximus in achieving this purpose, Proximus relies on certain processors.
-A processor is a natural person or legal entity who processes personal data under our instructions.
+- External processors: To support Proximus in achieving this purpose, Proximus relies on certain processors, amongst which Mavenir Systems LTD. A processor is a natural person or legal entity who processes personal data under our instructions.
 To support Proximus combatting fraud, Proximus relies on processors for IT or technical support.
 We have concluded a written agreement with such processors to protect your personal data.

 - Official authorities: In certain cases, the BIPT or other official authorities may request access to data related to electronic communications.
 However, they can't just access everything: